gavinengel/berlin/README.md

  - The code is intentially raw.
 No librarys such as jQuery are employed.
 A one page version with all JS and CSS is included as inventory.html and can be used as a stand-alone "inventory manager" with header pre-flights.

+- The only security employed is at the datbase interface level using prepared statements and variable binding
+-
  - Decision was made to use PUT and DELETE methods as references for future implementations.

  - The cards interface was used in the style of Google Keep -- the boxes are designed to easily include thumbnail images or other properties for whatever kinds of objects might be stored.